 The Company has a dividend policy providing for a dividend yield that is consistent with the yield of comparable companies' dividend rates and such policy is reviewed on a periodic basis and assessed in relation to the current and expected future operating cash flows of the Company and the conservation and reinvestment of capital.
-The Company increased its annual dividend to \$0.105 per share, effective for the fourth quarter of 2020, making the annual dividend 425% higher than it was in the second quarter of 2019.
-Recognizing that the gold price is not within the Company's control, the Company endeavours to maintain sufficient cash balances to pay the dividend at the set level without reduction were gold prices to decline substantially and negatively impact margins over a longer period of time.
-See "General Development of the Business - History - Dividend Policy".
+The Company increased its annual dividend to \$0.12 per share, effective for the third quarter of 2021, the Company's sixth dividend increase since the second quarter of 2019, representing a cumulative increase of 500%.
+See "General Development of the Business - History - Dividends".